nwg/racket-wiki/RacketCon-Hackathon-2013.md

 To make documentation improvements, fork the [Racket git repo](https://github.com/plt/racket) and make your changes there.
 Most of the core documentation can be found at `collects/scribblings/`.
 When you're done, submit a pull request and a developer will review and suggest changes or merge it.
 For help with pull requests, see the [GitHub help page](https://help.github.com/articles/using-pull-requests).

+Also see the [2012 page](https://github.com/plt/racket/wiki/RacketCon-Hackathon-2012) and the [Intro Projects](https://github.com/plt/racket/wiki/Intro-Projects) page.

 ***

 **If you claim a project, mark it on the wiki.**